-- 1. the election of two Class III director nominees; - 2. the approval of an increase in the number of shares of common stock available for issuance under our 2021 Stock Incentive Plan (the "2021 Plan") by 1,100,000 shares (the "2021 Plan Proposal"); - 3. the ratification of the appointment of Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 4. to hold a non-binding advisory vote to approve named executive officer compensation.
+- 1. the election of two Class I director nominees; - the approval of an increase in the number of shares of common stock available for issuance under our 2021 Stock Incentive Plan, as amended (the "2021 Plan") by 7,000,000 shares (the "2021 Plan Proposal"); - 3. the ratification of the appointment of Baker Tilly US, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 4. to hold a non-binding advisory vote to approve named executive officer compensation.